Main Content

 4. Next to Document location, click Browse and select the ReqIF file.

-5. Under Attribute mapping, in the Source tool drop-down, select the desired attribute mapping.
-See Choosing an Import Mapping.
+5. Under Attribute mapping, set Source tool to your desired import mapping.
+See Choose an Import Mapping.

 6. Under Destination(s), click Browse.
 Enter the file name, select the location to save the new requirement set, and click Save.

 7. Select whether to allow updates to the imported requirements.
-If you want to continue to manage your imported requirements in the third-party tool, select Allow updates from external source, which imports the requirements as referenced requirements.
+If you want to manage your imported requirements in a third-party tool, select Allow updates from external source, which imports the requirements as referenced requirements.
 If you want to migrate your requirements to Requirements Toolbox, clear Allow updates from external source.
 For more information about import options, see Select an Import Mode.

 8. Click Import to import the requirements.